parrt/msds501/notes/functions.md

 Load the X coordinates into a list in memory
 1. **Normalize, clean, or otherwise prepare data**
 1. **Process the data**<br>
-Use map pattern to apply `line` function to each element of the list, yielding a new list of Y coordinates
+Use map operation to apply `line` function to each element of the list, yielding a new list of Y coordinates
 1. **Emit results**<br>
 print out the Y coordinates